Pot Stocks, ETFs, Top News And Data From The Cannabis Industry This Week (Sept. 24-28)

 Khiron Life Sciences Corp (OTC: KHRNF) announced it has signed a memorandum of understanding Chile's leading medical cannabis institution, Fundacion Daya, which is also the holder of Chile's only medical cannabis cultivation license through DayaCann, a joint business venture with AusCann Group Holdings.

-“Once our partnership with Fundacion Daya is finalized, Khiron will enter one of the strongest economies in Latin America, while solidifying market access to more than 1.8 million potential medical cannabis patients in Chile," Khiron President Chris Naprawa said.
+“Once our partnership with Fundacion Daya is finalized, Khiron will enter one of the strongest economies in Latin America, while solidifying market access to more than 1.8 million potential medical cannabis patients in Chile," Khiron Presient Chris Naprawa said.
 "Together with Fundacion Daya, we will cultivate cannabis crops, lead clinical trials focused on treating patients with neuropathic pain and epilepsy, and formulate new medical cannabis products for local patients.
 This approach is emblematic of Khiron's strategy to establish itself as the dominant medical cannabis company in Latin America.”

 MassRoots Inc (OTC: MSRT) announced the launch of its WeedPass rewards program for cannabis consumers.
 Participating dispensaries will be able to reward consumers for spending a particular amount, currently $50 to $75.
 Rewards include concert, movie, and sporting events tickets and are currently available in the California and Colorado markets.